robric/wiki-contrail-controller/Handling-Keystone-Server-Change.md

 In /etc/contrail/vnc_api_lib.ini, set AUTHN_SERVER

-In /etc/contrail/contrail-keystone-auth.conf, set memcache_servers to the new IP
+In /etc/contrail/contrail-keystone-auth.conf, set memcache_servers to the newIP:port and auth_host to the new Keystone IP

 In /etc/contrail/ctrl-details, set CONTROLLER to new keystone ip